-Bentonite clay: The first option is to apply bentonite clay for sealing the soil.
-This clay bonds with the particles in the soil thereby avoiding the water from the pool to leak into the ground.
+Bentonite clay: The first option is to apply bentonite clay to seal the soil.
+This clay bonds with the particles in the soil, thereby preventing the water from the pool from leaking into the ground.
 This clay acts as glue.
-In some cases, the soil has adequate clay and in these cases, just compacting the bottom of the pond will help in holding the water.
+In some cases, the earth has good clay; in these cases, just compacting the bottom of the pond will help hold the water.
 Talking to local pool builders would help.

 Bentonite could be directly applied to the soil in humid climates.
 But it is important to note that bentonite does not bond with dry surrounding soil or sandy soil.
-Before using bentonite on the pool, it is important to compact the soil using a plate or a lawn roller.
+Before using bentonite on the pool, it is essential to compact the ground using a plate or a lawn roller.
 2 to 3-inch layer of bentonite should be applied along the bottom and sides of the pool while wearing a mask.
-After that, another layer of topsoil and compact must be applied.
+After that, another layer of topsoil and compact must be used.

-Liner: In the case of a liner, instead of a PVC, EPDM(Ethylene Propylene Diene Monomer) which is a synthetic rubber is preferred.
-It is expensive when compared to PVC but it stands flexible during cold weather and offers protection from UV rays.
+Liner: In the case of a liner, instead of a PVC, EPDM(Ethylene Propylene Diene Monomer), which is a synthetic rubber, is preferred.
+It is expensive compared to PVC but is flexible during cold weather and offers protection from UV rays.
 In the case of sandy soils, a 30mm liner can be used.
-Whereas, when the soil contains lots of roots and rocks, a 45 to 60mm liner would be required.
+Whereas when the soil contains lots of roots and rocks, a 45 to 60mm liner would be required.

 After applying a layer of either bentonite clay or liner, gravel of depth 4 to 5 inches should be applied at the bottom of the pool.
 This gravel that is to be used must be clean.
-At the edges of the pool, along the perimeter, a plate compactor could be run to assist with the soil erosion.
-Wood planks, rocks, and flagstones can be used along the edges, or planting along the edges would also help in stabilization.
+A plate compactor could be run at the pool’s edges along the perimeter to assist with soil erosion.
+Wood planks, rocks, and flagstones can be used along the edges, or planting along the edges would help stabilise.

-When a conventional pool shape is preferred, materials like cement or Rastra block could be considered.
-Rastra block is a material that has been manufactured from recycled foam plastic and cement.
-These are not as eco-friendly as stone and gravel but they help in reducing the chemicals in a significant amount as they use filtration systems that are plant-based.
+Materials like cement or Rastra block could be considered when a conventional pool shape is preferred.
+Rastra block is a material manufactured from recycled foam plastic and cement.
+These are less eco-friendly than stone and gravel, but they help reduce the chemicals by a significant amount as they use plant-based filtration systems.

-Because of the complexities involved in concrete pouring, it is not advisable to construct a concrete pool by yourself especially when you are not experienced in concrete work.
+Because of the complexities involved in concrete pouring, it is not advisable to construct a concrete pool yourself, especially when you are not experienced in concrete work.
 When a Rastra block is used, a hole larger than the dimensions of the swimming pool is dug.
-The bottom of the pool is either covered using a rubber liner or a concrete slab is poured.
+The bottom of the pool is either covered using a rubber liner, or a concrete slab is poured.
 After that, the bottom layer is covered with gravel.
 A backflow preventer and a drain should also be installed.
 At the edges, one section of the Rastra block is laid.
 Using rebar, the Rastra is secured to the pad.
 The cavities of the Rastra block are filled with concrete.
-In between the courses, a foam sealant that is expanding is to be used.
-This is also used at all joints that can help to hold the blocks.
-In between the Rastra block and the pool sides, the space is backfilled with soil.
-The perimeter along the edges of the pool can be laid using stones or plants can be grown at the edges of the blocks.
+In between the courses, an expanding foam sealant is to be used.
+This is also used at all joints, which can help to hold the blocks.
+The space is backfilled with soil between the Rastra block and the pool sides.
+The perimeter along the pool’s edges can be laid using stones, or plants can be grown at the edges of the blocks.